ascholerChemeketa/cs160Reader/_sources/Binary/Bytes.rst

 .. fillintheblank:: bytes_2

-    How many bytes are in 4 KB ?
+    How many bytes are in 4KB ?

     - :4096: Correct!
       :[^\d]+: Your answer should be a number